eikek/docspell/website/site/content/docs/query/_index.md

 # Exist

-The `exist` field can be used with another field, to check whether an item has some value for a given field.
+The `exist` field can be used with another field, to check whether an item has some value for it.
 It only works for fields that have at most one value.

-For example, it could be used to find fields that are in any folder:
+For example, it could be used to find items that are in any folder:

 ```
 exist:folder
 ```

 When negating, it finds all items that are not in a folder:

 ```
 !exist:folder
 ```